teachingaway/teachingaway.github.io/pages/cases/capcom-v-mkr-2008.md

 share:
 ---

 <p class="big-text">Capcom's <em>Dead Rising</em> game took inspiration from George Romero's 1979 zombie classic <em>Dawn of the Dead</em>.
 In both works: (1) the story kicks off with a helicopter ride to a rural mall infested with zombies; (2) the mall has a gun shop; and (3) propane tanks and chainsaws are used in creative ways to kill zombies.
-Both works also parody rampant consumerism and critique sensational journalism.
-However, before comparing the game to the original movie, the court first filters out the unprotectable <em>scènes à faire</em> (i.e., stock zombie elements).
-Unfortunately for Romero's Dawn of the Dead, <em>all</em> of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak."
+However, these similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak."
 Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement.</p>

 <img src="/images/copyright/dawn-of-the-dead-v-dead-rising-no-copyright-infringement.jpg" class="big-image">